crytic/building-secure-contracts/learn_evm/arithmetic-checks.md

 ## Arithmetic checks for int256 multiplication

-In older versions, the Solidity compiler uses four separate checks to detect integer multiplication overflow.
+In versions before 0.8.17, the Solidity compiler uses four separate checks to detect integer multiplication overflow.
 The produced Yul code is equivalent to the following high-level Solidity code.

 ```solidity